jglrxavpok/Carrot/README.md

 * `stduuid`: Cross-platform UUID lib.
 * `Tracy`: Profiler.
 * `stb_image`, `stb_image_write`, `stb_truetype`, `stb_vorbis`.
 Various single-file headers
+* `ImGuizmo`: Guizmo lib for Dear ImGui.
+Used by the Peeler editor.

 ## Some of its features
 - Vulkan renderer